idexus/maui/src/Controls/samples/Controls.Sample.Fluent/info.md

 }
 ```

-# Constructors
+## Constructors

 ### Aditional constructors

-It defines additional constructors to simplify process of interface creation
+Additional constructors have been added to simplify the interface creation process

 example usage: